LoyolaChicagoCS/gradhandbook/source/regulations.rst

 replace the Comp 413 course requirement: after consulting with your advisor, substitute one of the courses which has Comp 413 as a prerequisite.

-**Caution to Computer Science students**:  Comp 460 is required, and it is not offered every semester:  You may not be able to defer it!
+**Caution to Computer Science program students**:  Comp 460 is required, and it is not offered every semester:  You may not be able to defer it!
 Make sure you have arranged a place in your plans that fit with the semesters that it is offered.